tushargoel86/playing-with-microservices-using-crypto/api-gateway-service/README.md

 http://localhost:8765/createUser

 Initially a user needs to be added in database which admin access.
+I will add sql scripts shortly.